• The Main Building of Sacred Heart Schools

 • Filmmaking

 This dynamic and challenging class is for sophomores, juniors and seniors who want to explore their creativity through creative filmmaking.
 Film and video are extraordinary for their impact and influence.
 They offer a rich abundance of formats, genres, messages, ideas, feels and thrills.
-They entertain, move, inform, fascinate, express viewpoints and sometimes inspire us to change the world for the better.
+They entertain, move, inform, fascinate, express viewpoints, and sometimes inspire us to change the world for the better.
 Students will gain an appreciation for the richness of these possibilities.
-Project-based explorations will be creative, critical, and practical.
-Students learn largely by doing, trying out new things, reflecting on outcomes, and having fun helping each other make videos.
-Film projects range from one to three weeks for completion, allowing students the chance to explore a range of genres and creative formats through the course.
-Students also have flexibility to pursue subjects they find personally meaningful.
+Content areas include: pre-production, storyboarding, camera movements and angles, dynamic editing using professional-grade software, and story development (whether that is fictional, documentary or experimental).Students learn largely by doing, trying out new things, reflecting on outcomes, and having fun helping each other make videos.
+Film projects usually to take three weeks for completion, allowing students the chance to explore a range of genres and creative formats.
+Students have great flexibility to pursue subjects they find personally meaningful.
 Ultimately, students in this class gain insights into themselves and their creativity while developing their own voice.
+This course satisfies the year-long UC ”F” requirement for Visual & Performing Arts.

 • Advanced Filmmaking